ShivMoh/Local_ITS/README.md

 ## Overview
-A Local ITS, designed to work offline with hugging face models, created as a requirement for conducting inference benchmarks for a final year research project titled "Local and Personalized Large Language Models in Intelligent Tutoring Systems" conducted at the University of Guyana towards the Bachelor's in Computer Science
+A Local ITS, designed to work offline with hugging face models based on Ruffle&Riley (Schmucker et al., 2024), created as a requirement for conducting inference benchmarks for a final year research project titled "Local and Personalized Large Language Models in Intelligent Tutoring Systems" conducted at the University of Guyana towards the Bachelor's in Computer Science

 ## Installation and setup
 #### Front end